yumjo/mcgui/README.md

 - [mfoc](https://github.com/nfc-tools/mfoc)
 - [mfcuk](https://github.com/nfc-tools/mfcuk)
 - [pcsc-tools](https://github.com/LudovicRousseau/pcsc-tools)

+# Hard Nested Attack
+The hard nested attack depends on the CraptEV1 code developed by Bla.
+See this link for further information: https://github.com/aczid/crypto1_bs/issues/29.

 _Note: A modified version of [miLazyCracker](https://github.com/nfc-tools/miLazyCracker) is used to run the hard nested attack.
 See [hardnested.bash](hardnested/hardnested.bash) for more information._